nickjer/singularity-rstudio/README.md

 # Singularity RStudio Server

 Singularity image for [RStudio Server].
 It was built based on the work of nickjer at nickjer/singularity-rstudio.
-Most important differences are updates to make it work on more recent software, and the removal of the dependency on the base r singularity image
+Most important differences are updates to make it work on more recent software, and the removal of the dependency on the base r singularity image.
+Additionally, libraries and dependencies were added for the use of work with single-cell RNA-seq data.

 This is still a work in progress.